 A dog can test negative for Giardia using ClueJay Dog Stool Tests Levels 1, 2, or 3.

 ClueJay Dog Stool Test Level 1 is a reference lab stool O&P (fecal ova and parasites) which screens for roundworms, hookworms, tapeworms, whipworms, and coccidia.
 The presence or absence of Giardia cannot be reliably determined with this type of testing.
 While the stool O&P (Level 1) is an excellent test to detect worms and coccidia, it’s not the right test for Giardia.

-A Giardia negative result from either ClueJay Dog Stool Test Level 2 (ELISA) or Level 3 (PCR) likely means your dog is not infected with Giardia, which is great news.
+A Giardia negative result from either ClueJay Dog Stool Test Level 2 or 3 likely means your dog is not infected with Giardia, which is great news.
 No one wants their dog or puppy shedding Giardia into the home or community environment, putting other dogs at risk of infection.
 Depending on their lifestyle, dogs can remain at risk of Giardia exposure so a negative test result today doesn’t mean it couldn’t be positive later.
 This explains why regularly testing for Giardia (1-2 times per year in adult dogs; 3-4 times for puppies) is recommended by many veterinarians along with good hygiene (cleaning up dog stool quickly) throughout the dog’s life.
 If you have other dogs in the household, they should be tested as well since Giardia in one dog can often lead to Giardia in others.
-Dogs negative on both Giardia by ELISA and Giardia by PCR but still with Giardia-like symptoms such as abnormal stools, likely have a different explanation for the symptoms.
+Dogs negative on Giardia by ELISA but still with Giardia-like symptoms such as abnormal stools, likely have a different explanation for the symptoms.
 Please consult with a veterinarian if this is the situation with your dog.

 - American Kennel Club, The Facts You Need to Know About Giardia in Dogs